afnog/afnog.github.io/sse/crypto/presentation.md

 --

-* Preventing some particular event.
+* Trying to prevent some particular event.

 What do you want to prevent?
 Consider the *threat*: